Skip to content

 Recommended by: Hannah, Hannah’s Happy Adventures

 Kingsgate Bay is a perfect hidden beach in Kent.
-Due to its location, the bay remains empty on a summer’s day and is a great place for some relaxation.
-Head down with a picnic and swimming gear for a day chilling in the sun.
+Due to its remote location, the bay often remains empty on a summer’s day.
+Head down with a picnic and swimming gear for a day chilling in the sun in relative peace.

-On one side of the bay, you’ll see Kingsgate Bay Sea Arch, offering a superb photo opportunity.
-On the other side, you’ll see an old manor house, now used for functions and weddings.
-If you tire of Kingsgate Bay, at low tide, you can walk around to the bays on either side – Botany Bay and Joss Bay.
-However, they tend to be significantly busier.
-Kingsgate Bay is best visited by car and parking is available.
+On one side of the bay lies Kingsgate Bay Sea Arch, a superb photo opportunity.
+On the other, lies a historic manor house, now used for functions and weddings.
+At low tide, you can walk around to the bays on either side: Botany Bay and Joss Bay.
+However, these both tend to be significantly busier.

 24. Margate